Since I’ve heard your voice and seen you

 like a baby just before you placed it

 on my hand and taught me the signs,

 how to make a pitcher trust his pitch,

-to catch a curve, and marshal the infield;
+catch a curve, marshal the infield, showed me

-showed me heart and head of the catcher’s job,
+the heart and head of the catcher’s job

 and how you loved the game.
 I never saw

 you catch, throw, field, or hit but I feel now

 as if that mitt was old and yours, that when

 I nail the runner stealing second base